-Our U.S. retail funds are offered in a variety of asset classes (domestic, global and international equity, taxable and non-taxable fixed income, multi-asset and alternatives), market capitalizations (large, mid and small), styles (growth, core and value) and investment approaches (fundamental and quantitative).
+Our U.S. retail funds are offered in a variety of asset classes, market capitalizations (large, mid and small), styles (growth, core and value) and investment approaches (fundamental and quantitative).
+Our ETFs are offered in a range of actively managed and index-based investment capabilities across multiple asset classes.
 Our global funds are offered in select investment strategies to non-U.S. investors.
-Our ETFs are offered in a range of actively managed and index-based investment capabilities across multiple asset classes.
-Summary information about our open-end funds as of December 31, 2023 was as follows:
+Summary information about our open-end funds by asset class as of December 31, 2024 was as follows: